BrandonP321/wedding-planner/README.md

 ### 1. Set AWS CodeArtifact auth token environment variable

-- Run this script to get an auth token for CodeArtifact and set it as an environment.
+- Run this script to get an auth token for CodeArtifact set as an environment variable.
 This will allow you to connect to the CodeArtifact repo to install npm dependencies.

 ```
 source bin/set-artifact-token.sh